sdr-enthusiasts/docker-flightradar24/README.md

 Note that there is a limit of 3 feeders per FR24 account.
 ADSB and UAT (see below) both count as 1 feeder.
 If you have more than 3 feeders, you will need to contact <support@fr24.com> to request an additional Feeder Key.
 Make sure to send them your account email-address, latitude, longitude, altitude, and if the key is for an ADSB or UAT feeder.

+If your longitude or latitude is close to 0, use 0.11 instead to work around bad programming by fr24. (invalid longitude error)

 ## Up-and-Running with `docker run`

 ```shell